LykaiosNZ/TimeTracer/README.md

 ... then this is the library for you!

 ## Why?
 There are, of course, many great libraries for collecting metrics that already exist, as well as profilers and the aforementioned trusty `Stopwatch`.
-The intent of this library is to provide more functionality than `Stopwatch`, while still being incredibly easy to get up and running.
+The intent of this library is to provide a little more functionality than `Stopwatch`, while still being incredibly easy to get up and running.

 It provides two simple metrics for instrumented sections of code (scopes): the aggregate duration of all calls of the scope, and the number of calls made.
 Scopes can be nested, and the collected metrics provide information about the scope hierarchy.